roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/2-17 Unit 6 lesson 3.md

-1. The HCl gas in the air.
+A.  The HCl gas in the air.

-2. The HCl was initially placed in water.
+B.  The HCl was initially placed in water.

-3. The H+ ions and the Cl- ions dissociated in water.
+C.  The H+ ions and the Cl- ions dissociated in water.

+The graph shows (B), where the HCl gas is now in the water, but not yet dissolved.

 ![](https://lh3.googleusercontent.com/RKHV9A6AtXwo1zEzppY8vlFrCz9j_S0WBZWqSHmt4L6MCf2anU6juv1ucXOHaIFsyx5GyE97YaO4mIN_xkAt_KDTP_GyiNxFtzCYLRNGH1Q2IImBTOF6Buw7rU7zksRXz_zpM2vwiFelQU1YClufDw)